dev-diaries41/termux-plugins/README.md

 # Termux-Plugins

 This repository contains a collection of **Plugins** for Termux, which can be categorized into two types:

 1. **Plugin-Services**: Custom background services that can be managed via Termux's service management system.
-2. **Plugin-Scripts**: User-defined executable scripts that can be run directly from the local directory.
+2. **Plugin-Scripts**: Executable scripts that can be run directly from the local directory.

 Plugins can be managed using the `tplug` CLI tool.
 For instructions on how to install and use `tplug`, visit the [tplug repository](https://github.com/dev-diaries41/termux-plugin-cli.git).

 > **Note:** To use Plugin-Services, ensure that **termux-services** is installed in your Termux environment.
 This dependency is not included in the `plugin.txt` files for Plugin-Services, as it is assumed to already be installed by users who need service-related functionality.
+For more information on **termux-services** and relevant usage, read the [Termux Wiki - Termux-services](https://wiki.termux.com/wiki/Termux-services).

 ---